Astrophotography Tips For Beginners

 Tip #2 - Be Prepared

 As well as checking for a dark sky location you also need to plan for at least two other important sky-based objects:

 My first trip down to Pulpit Rock was made difficult (ruined) by the presence of a Full Moon.
 Right where the Milky Way Core would have been visible.
-A Full Moon wouldn’t have been an issue if it was still safely out of site (not risen yet) but I completely failed to check for this.
+A Full Moon wouldn’t have been an issue if it was still safely out of sight (not risen yet) but I completely failed to check for this.
 A Full Moon where the Milky Way should have been meant that he sky was too bright and all starlight was dulled to the point where all my images were useless.

 On my most recent trip I learnt my lesson and saw that the moon was only quarter full and was setting by the time I would need to be setting up my camera for the evening’s shoot.
 Perfect.

 You can check Moon phases and timings on plenty of sites and apps but I find PhotoPills to be the most useful.
 It tells you phase, rise/set times and shows where the moon will rise/set on the horizon.
 If you’re a Landscape Photographer you probably already have this or something similar installed on your device.

 AstroPhotography wouldn’t be complete without some star trails or a classic shot of the Milky Way core.
 Star Trails is outside the scope of this article for now, but I will add information on that to the site once i’ve got a few more examples to share.